-A Morris and De Morgan Tile-Panel
+A William Morris and William De Morgan Tile-Panel

 The early commissions of Morris and Company for decorative work at St James Palace (1865-67), the Green Dining-Room in this Museum (1866) and at No. 1 Palace Green (1868) are well documented, as well as being for Morris and his still fairly new firm important milestones towards success.
 Some light can be thrown on another major commission, not previously discussed, of which almost nothing now remains but some tile-panels.